node-usb/node-usb/Readme.md

 libusb event thread, so it continues even if the Node v8 thread is busy.
 The `data` and `error` events are emitted as transfers complete.

-### .stopPoll()
+### .stopPoll(cb)
 Stop polling.

 Further data may still be received.
-The `end` event is emitted once all transfers have completed or canceled.
+The `end` event is emitted and the callback is called once all transfers have completed or canceled.

 ### Event: data(data : Buffer)
 Emitted with data received by the polling transfers